You Need Home Insurance

 Where to Shop

-Check the newspaper and yellow pages of the telephone directory for companies and agents in your area.
+Search the Internet for insurance companies and agents in your area.
 In addition, ask your neighbors, relatives and friends for recommendations on insurance companies and agents.
 Remember to shop around to get the best price and service.
 You can perform a License Lookup on our website to confirm that an insurance company or agent is licensed to sell insurance in the State of Georgia.

 Read Your Policy Carefully